 D9.
-Sir, let me now move on to the cuts on EXIM banks. the government also reviews our policies to support enterprises regularly in response to market trends, new opportunities and gaps.
+Sir/Madam, the government also reviews our policies to support enterprises regularly in response to market trends, new opportunities and gaps.
 As more of our companies go abroad and the scale of their overseas operations grows rapidly, it becomes imperative to address gaps in cross-border financing.
-These are points which both MP Inderjit Singh's and NMP Teo Siong Seng's have made pertaining to the Export-Import or EXIM Bank.
+This leads me to MP Inderjit Singh's and NMP Teo Siong Seng's comments pertaining to the Export-Import or EXIM Bank.

 D10.
-Today, IE Singapore has a suite of financing schemes that support the internationalization of our companies including the one that MP Inderjit Singh highlighted-the Internationalisation Finance Scheme (IFS), which provides support for asset and project financing overseas.
+Today, IE Singapore has a suite of financing schemes that support the internationalization of our companies.
+In particular, MP Inderjit Singh highlighted one such scheme, the Internationalisation Finance Scheme (IFS), which provides support for asset and project financing overseas.

 D11.
 Fundamentally, our schemes today are market-enabled, leveraging on commercial banks to facilitate financing to companies through risk sharing with the Government.
-There are, however, structural constraints to this approach, as support from our schemes is limited to the sectors and markets that the commercial banks have appetite for.
+There are structural constraints to this approach, as support from our schemes is limited to the sectors and markets that the commercial banks have appetite for.
 Therefore, the development of a market-based institution for cross-border financing is one issue that the Government is studying very carefully to facilitate the next wave of growth.
-The study is expected to be completed in a few months' time.
+The study is expected to be completed in a few months.

 D12.
-Sir, it is the right time to consider this as Mr Teo has noted:
+Sir/Madam, it is the right time to consider this because:

-- The number of Singapore companies internationalising has increased; and - Besides large companies, SMEs are internationalising more actively than before.
+The number of Singapore companies internationalising has increased; and

+Besides large companies, SMEs are internationalising more actively than before.

 D13.
-As we evaluate EXIM banks and Export Credit Agencies or ECAs around the world, we must however avoid replicating the experience of EXIM banks abroad where under-performance or political interference has resulted in long-term subsidies out of the government's budget.
-This is an approach we cannot afford.
+As we evaluate EXIM banks and Export Credit Agencies (ECAs) around the world, we must avoid replicating the experience of EXIM banks abroad where under-performance or political interference has resulted in long-term subsidies out of the government budget.
+We cannot afford this approach.